 The ICP takes a recognised approach used in food and feed-related incidents and public health responses across the globe which combines crisis communication and risk communication.
 This approach is designed to help people make sound decisions to protect themselves and their families, often in circumstances where FSS is operating with limited time and limited information, and often with a high degree of uncertainty.
 Communications during an incident must take into account both the level of uncertainty at any given time as well as the degree of precaution being applied, to manage firstly the risk in terms of public health, and also the potential for reputational damage, whilst also recognising the impact communications may have on an implicated business.
+It should be understood that the higher the levels of uncertainty, the greater the degree of precaution being applied.

-It is important to remember during and outwith an incident that managing FSS's reputation is the responsibility of everyone within FSS - and not only the communications team - through all our actions and interactions.
-It should also be noted that there is a communications role for others within FSS involved in an incident when it comes to communicating with stakeholders.
-This is clarified in this document, as are the channels and means by which we should engage with our own staff and Board, SG and Ministers and of course, the Scottish public, whilst also bearing in mind the implications for business and, potentially, the wider food industry.
+It is important to remember during and outwith an incident that managing FSS's reputation is the responsibility of everyone within FSS through all our actions and interactions.
+It should also be noted that there is a key role for all those involved in an incident when it comes to communicating with stakeholders.
+This is clarified in this document, as are the channels and means by which we should engage with our own staff and Board, the Food Standards Agency, SG and Ministers and of course, the Scottish public, whilst also bearing in mind the implications for business and, potentially, the wider food industry.